-Detailed postoperative instructions are given.
+Our staff will provide detailed postoperative instructions after surgery.
 Usually, a patient feels “recovered” after a week.
-By this time the patient has had their first postoperative visit and has had sutures removed and a great deal of the swelling has resolved, bruising, if present, can linger in a mild form for 10 days to two weeks depending on the patient’s skin type.
-Discomfort is minimal and is typically easily controlled.
+By this time the patient has had their first postoperative visit and Dr. Cilento has removed the sutures.
+A great deal of the swelling has resolved, however, bruising can linger in a mild form for 10 days to two weeks depending on the patient’s skin type.
+Most patients report minimal discomfort.

 For lower lids, taping is sometimes required for one to two weeks following suture removal but this is rare.
-The wounds generally reach the height of redness at around 4 weeks but this generally fades fully my 2 months or so.
+The wounds generally reach the height of redness at around 4 weeks but this generally fades fully after 2 months.

 Combining Blepharoplasty with other procedures

-Dr. Cilento takes careful consideration before performing blepharoplasty or eyelid lift to ensure he can help restore a more youthful appearance.
-In some cases, he performs eyelid surgery alone or in combination with a facelift or neck lift to further enhance the overall appearance.
-Also, oftentimes some of the drooping or sagging in the upper lid area is attributable to the eyebrows drooping in conjunction with eyelid skin.
+Dr. Cilento takes careful consideration before performing blepharoplasty to ensure he can help restore a more youthful appearance.
+In some cases, he often performs eyelid surgery in combination with a facelift or neck lift to further enhance the overall appearance.
+Oftentimes some of the drooping or sagging in the upper lid area can be attributed to eyebrow drooping.
 For this reason, Dr. Cilento often recommends a forehead lift to select patients in combination with their blepharoplasty.
-During the consultation, this will be something he discusses in more detail.
+During the consultation, this will be something Dr. Cilento discusses in more detail.

 Alternatives to Eyelid Surgery

-In some patients who have obstructed vision from excess upper eyelid skin, eyelid surgery may be reimbursable by third-party payers.
+Patients can experience obstructed vision from excess upper eyelid skin.
+In those cases, eyelid surgery may be reimbursable by third-party payers.
 If this appears to be the case, our staff will arrange a visit to an ophthalmologist for the testing necessary to document any obstruction.